Policy on Room Use at the University of Chicago Library

 - During regular teaching hours, groups may use library classrooms on a first come, first served basis only when the classroom has not been reserved for an instruction session.

-- Most instruction sessions will be posted on the door to the classroom.
+- Most courses and class sessions will be posted on the door to the classroom.
 Groups should vacate a classroom at least 10 minutes prior to the start time of a posted session.

-- Groups may be asked to vacate a classroom if it has been reserved for an instruction session, regardless of whether that session has been posted in advance.
+- Groups may be asked to vacate a classroom if it has been reserved, regardless of whether that session has been posted in advance.

 Booking a Library Classroom